![]() |

 Nipah Virus: The 60-Second Brief

 Nipah (NiV) is a deadly virus that jumps from fruit bats to humans.
-With a fatality rate of 40% to 75%, it is one of the world's most serious health threats.
-Currently, an active situation in West Bengal, India, has healthcare systems on high alert.
+With a fatality rate of 40% to 75%, it remains one of the world's most serious health threats.
+As of May 2026, while the early-year cluster in West Bengal, India, has been contained, health authorities remain on high alert for seasonal "spillovers."

 You might've heard some news about Nipah virus lately.
 Especially from India.
 It's one of those viruses that sounds scary when you first hear about it.
 And honestly?
 It kind of is.